What the odor is not: Estimation by elimination: Results

+When noise is low, or integration times are long, fine gradations of odorant concentrations ($c_i$), receptor sensitivities ($S_{ij}$), and receptor responses ($R_i$) can be discriminated.
+The response is then well-described as a Hill function \cite{singh2019competitive, reddy2018antagonism, rospars2008competitive, cruz2013neural} because odorant molecules compete to occupy receptor binding sites \cite{singh2019competitive}:

+where $c_i$ are odorant concentrations and $d$ parameterizes affinity for the receptor.
+The response is binary when $d$ is large ($R=0$ or $1/d$), and linear \cite{gupta2015olfactory,martelli2013intensity, ferreira2012revisiting,Tesileanu255547} when $d\rightarrow0$.
+Synergy, suppression, antagonism, and inhibition, which may be widespread \cite{pfister2019odorant}, can be included in this model \cite{singh2019competitive}.
+Below we will first consider a decoder which has explicit knowledge of this receptor response model, and later present neural network models which do not assume knowledge of the number of odorants and response model.

-As discussed earlier, the binary decoder works because an inactive receptor implies that all odorants that can bind to this receptor are absent.
-The concentrations of such odorants are set to zero, while concentrations of the remaining of the odorants are set to 1.
-Thus the success of the binary decoder depends on ensuring that for every odorant that is absent, there is at least one receptor that does not respond.
-In the continuous case, a weaker condition is sufficient.
-The starting point is an under-determined identification problem because the number of possible odorants exceeds the number of receptors ($N_L > N_R$).
-In the first step, we eliminate odorants that bind to receptors with below-threshold responses.
+Our decoder can now be modified to estimate both which odorants are present and their concentrations.
+We start with an under-determined problem because the number of odorants exceeds the number of receptors ($N_L > N_R$).
+First, we eliminate odorants binding to receptors with below-threshold responses.
+Thus, an odorant is considered functionally absent if its concentration is low enough that some receptors specific to it respond below threshold.
 This leaves $\tilde{N}_R$ active receptors responding to $\tilde{N}_L$ candidate odorants.
-If $\tilde{N}_{\rm L} \leq \tilde{N}_{\rm R}$ the problem is now over-determined and can be solved (Fig.~\ref{fig:continuousScheme}), even if all the absent odorants have not been eliminated.
-Specifically, the odor encoding functions (eq.~\ref{eq:compBind}) give a set of coupled equations that relate the $\tilde{N}_L$ odorant concentrations to the $\tilde{N}_R$ receptor responses.
-These equations can be inverted to get the unknown concentrations.
+If $\tilde{N}_{\rm L} \leq \tilde{N}_{\rm R}$ the problem is now over-determined and can be solved (Fig.~\ref{fig:continuousScheme}), even if some absent odorants have not been eliminated.
+Specifically, we invert the response functions (Eq.~\ref{eq:compBind}) relating the $\tilde{N}_L$ odorant concentrations to the $\tilde{N}_R$ responses to get the unknown concentrations.